Service Design for B2B Supply Chain Onboarding in Canada

 10K

-Net new users, User base grew from 24K (2019–2022) to over 34K within one year of launching the new onboarding in 2022.
+Net new users, User base grew from 24K (2019–2022) to over 34K within one year of launching the new onboarding journey for lead conversion in 2022.

 KYC